lalliere/business-blueprint/README.md

 ## Acknowledgments

-* Cheers to Michael FearsNothing and DJ Bobby Beats for all of their help
+* Cheers to Michael FearsNothing and DJ Bobby Beats for all of their expertise